-This article is a collection of frequently asked questions and useful tips about two-factor authentication and U2F.
-If you need help enabling or using two-factor authentication, you will find our complete step-by-step guide on the matter here.
+Below are some frequently asked questions and useful tips about U2F and two-factor authentication.
+If you need help enabling or using two-factor authentication, you can find our step-by-step guide here.
 If you need help managing U2F security keys in your Dashlane account, please click here.

 Two-factor authentication (2FA)